Climate Regulation in California: A State of Constant Change

 The Cap-and-Trade program has several other crucial functions.
 It will continue to allow investment in the Greenhouse Gas Reduction Fund, which includes monies that are used in disadvantaged and low-income communities.
 It also aims to protect utility ratepayers and preserves current and provides for future linkages with other jurisdictions (such as Ontario, which is set to join California’s program in 2018).

-a.
 The PSP vs. Alternative Measures

 The PSP also considers four alternatives to the Cap-and-Trade program, as follows: